Things To Do & Places To See In Nuku Hiva

 You’ll be seriously contemplating parking it up here for an hour or snaking your way down to check out the village.
 What a sight!

 Hatiheu Village is as charming from level ground as it is gorgeous from up in the mountains.
 Its black sand beach is protected by tiki statues and capped on its western end by the shark-toothed cliffs.
 Somehow, islanders hoisted a statue of the Virgin Mary to the clifftops in 1872.

 There’s a small grocery shop that’s open for the better part of the day, but if you’re wondering where the locals are – they’re either fishing out at sea or tending to their copra plantations.
 Spot the coconut drying ‘shack’, a contraption used to dry the flesh ahead of the extraction of oil.

 No matter how small the village is, the local Catholic church is always something to marvel at.
 If it happens to be closed, ask one of the locals to lead you inside.

 Nearly every French Polynesian island has at least one ancient marae complex, with some of the finest in Huahine and Raiatea.
 However, these pale in comparison to what you’ll see in Nuku Hiva (and neighboring Hiva Oa for that matter).
-Just prior to reaching Hatiheu Village, you’ll be passing by four of the finest archaeological sites in the South Pacific: Hikokua, Kamuihei, Tahakia and Teiipoka.
+Just before reaching Hatiheu Village, you’ll be passing by four of the finest archaeological sites in the South Pacific: Hikokua, Kamuihei, Tahakia, and Teiipoka.

 Hikokua Archeological Site